Randomization of Approximate Bilinear Computation for Matrix Multiplication: Randomization of bilinear computation for matrix multiplication

 since $\tilde{\Abf}, \tilde{\Bbf} \in B_\mu^{(mn)}$.
 Combining \eqref{eq:guarantee-pf-3} and \eqref{eq:guarantee-pf-4} and taking supremums appropriately proves (iii). \end{proof}

 Points (i) and (ii) in Proposition~\ref{prop:guarantee} provide absolute performance guarantees for $f$ and $\hat{f}$, respectively.
 Note that a tighter version of (i) holds, with $\|\Abf\|$ replaced by $\sqrt{\sum_{kl} \|\Abf_{kl}\|_2^2}$, where $\|\cdot\|_2$ is the spectral norm.
 We keep (i) in its current looser form to make it easier to compare to (ii) and (iii).
 Point (iii) shows that the worst case performance of $\hat{f}$ is no worse than that of $f$ plus a constant.
-In fact, that constant can be bounded as follows. \begin{prop} If $|\kappa| \leq 1/2$, then the constant in Proposition~\ref{prop:guarantee} (iii) satisfies
+In fact, that constant, which also appears in (ii), can be bounded as follows. \begin{prop} If $|\kappa| \leq 1/2$, then

 \end{prop} \begin{proof} Let $\zbf \in \Rb^{n^3}$ be the vector with elements $(\sum_{r=1}^R u_{ilr} v_{ljr} w_{ijr} - 1)$ for $(i,j,l) \in [n]^3$, i.e., containing the elements of $(\Ye - \Xe)$ in positions for which $\Xe$ has an entry 1 (the element order in $\zbf$ is irrelevant).
 Note that